sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   [comparison](https://math.stackexchange.com/questions/4458965/proof-of-karnaughk-map-method/4459351#comment10361492_4459351) between K-map and Quine-McCluskey which shows the *greatest* prime implicant may be not included in the *optimal* solution.
   > We begin by selecting the *essential* prime implicants because each of these is represented by a block that covers a cell containing a 1 that is not covered by any other prime implicant.
 We add *additional* prime implicants to ensure that all 1s in the K-map are covered.
   This is same as the above [Quine_McCluskey_example]
+  - Notice the Quine-McCluskey may be [not optimal](https://cs.stackexchange.com/questions/165508/prove-or-disprove-that-the-quine-mccluskey-method-generates-the-circuit-with-the#comment343984_165508) in [some cases](https://cs.stackexchange.com/questions/165508/prove-or-disprove-that-the-quine-mccluskey-method-generates-the-circuit-with-the#comment344058_165508).
 # miscs links from [this](https://semmedia.mhhe.com/math/Rosen_8e/CHAPTER_1_LINKS.html)
 - [atlas](https://web.archive.org/web/20060106014447/http:/www.math.niu.edu:80/~rusin/known-math/index/03-XX.html)
 # how I read the information center